How to choose a wedding venue

-More and more, we’re seeing all-inclusive packages when it comes to wedding venues.
+More and more, we see all-inclusive packages when it comes to wedding venues.

 This means they would provide a space for your ceremony and reception, provide a caterer, and even tables with linens, chairs, plates, glasses, and flatware.

-This is a great option if you’re looking to keep your budget lower, you’re planning the wedding on your own, or are just wanting a little less stress.
+This is a great option if you’re looking to keep your budget lower, you’re planning the wedding on your own, or just want a little less stress.

 Now, if you’re not going all-inclusive, some venues still have a preferred caterer should you sign with them.